cdiener/hugo-page/content/pubs/proliferation.md

 ![cell lines vs. biopsies](/media/sample_types.png)

-As we can see biopsies may provide large amounts of genomic data, but sometimes lacl some phenotype descriptions which are important, for instance the proliferation rate that measures how agressive a tumor is in multiplying itself.
+As we can see biopsies may provide large amounts of genomic data, but sometimes lack some phenotype descriptions which are important, for instance the proliferation rate that measures how agressive a tumor multiplies.

 In this publication we combined two large cancer data sets, NCI-60 and TCGA.
 NCI-60 contains genomic data and proliferation rates for 60 cancer cell lines whereas TCGA contains genomic data for cancer biopsies for more than 11.000 patients.
 By training a a simple model on the NCI-60 data set we predicted proliferation rates for all of 11.000+ tumor samples in TCGA.
-We observed that proliferation rates may vary substantially even within the same cancer subtype.
+We observed that proliferation rates may vary substantially even within the same cancer subtype and are associated to patient survival and the tumor stage.

 Proliferation rates are also closely connected to the metabolic capacity of a tumor.
 Thus, we also used metabolic modeling integrating the predicted